 The voltage clamps are active while forcing current and the current clamps are active while forcing voltage.
 By default, the current clamps are off.
 Simply set them up via the status register through the serial interface.
+The voltage clamps are always active in FI mode.

-If a clamp level has been hit, this will be flagged via the $\overline{CGALM}$ open drain output and the resulting alarm information may be read back via the SPI or LVDS interface.
+If a clamp level has been hit, this will be flagged via the CGALM open drain output and the resulting alarm information may be read back via the SPI or LVDS interface.
 CLL should never be greater than CLH.